cash2one/MovieReviewWebsite/README.md

 # MovieReviewWebsite
-###Serverside webpage generator using Bootstrap
+###Serverside webpage generator using Python and Bootstrap
 ####Contents:
 <ul>
-  <li>filmography contains code for parsing wikipedia and youtube webpages for retreiving Quentin Tarantino's filmography. <br/>
+  <li>filmography contains code for parsing wikipedia and youtube webpages to retrieve Quentin Tarantino's filmography. <br/>
   <li>site_generator contains code for generating a movie review website.
 </ul>
 ####To generate tarantino_filmography.html from the command line enter: